Octopus Intelligent Go: what really happens to your home battery

 For homes that also have a battery, it is a different story.

-What Intelligent Go actually does
+What Intelligent Octopus Go actually does

 Intelligent Go works by scheduling a compatible EV or charger.
 Instead of you relying only on a fixed charge window, Octopus uses your vehicle or charger connection, your requested ready time, and grid price or carbon signals to create a smart charging schedule.